bealex/Macaroni/README.md

 }
 ```

-## Using information about enclosing object
+## Using information about enclosing object (parametrized injection)

 If you need to use object that contains injected property, you can get it inside registration closure like this: